 Christine moved to Caribou from Boston, MA where she previously worked at Uphams Corner Health Center, located in Dorchester, MA as the Director of Guidance and Counseling Department.
 Prior to Boston, Christine lived in Geneva, Switzerland for a number of years.
 She is a graduate of the School of Social Work in Geneva and was employed at a psychiatric clinic there for 7 years.
 While working, Christine also completed a 3-year program in international development at Geneva University Institute for Development Studies.
 During her time in Switzerland, she became interested in health and wellness.
 She pursued her interest in wellness once back in the States and living in Boston by attending numerous trainings and workshops, notably a stress reduction program with Jon Kabat-Zinn and externship in behavioral medicine with Dr. Dan Brown.
 She is a graduate of The Polarity Institute, Watertown, MA – a 3-year training program in an energy system for healing and wellness.
 She has maintained her certification as a Registered Polarity Practitioner.

-Program Director: Clement Deveau, LCSW
+Clement Deveau, LCSW

-Clem Deveau is AMHC’s Program Director of Behavioral Health Services in Washington and Hancock Counties.
+Clem Deveau is AMHC’s Program Director of Behavioral Health and Integration.
 His primary role is the development and implementation of Mental Health and Substance Use treatment and support services in these two counties.
 Clem began with AMHC in the late 1980s at the Helpline and Skyhaven.
 He has maintained a long term commitment to the agency in both undergraduate and postgraduate roles.
 Clem has been involved in the development and expansion of new substance treatment programs such as Intensive Outpatient Program (IOP) and Medicated Assisted Treatment (MAT) in these counties.
 Clem has also been highly involved in the redesign of children’s services, particularly in Washington County children’s residential services.
 Clem enjoys his role in partnering with other organizations and identifying collaborative projects.
 This has included other behavioral health organizations, primary health as well as prevention.
 Clem has maintained his career with AMHC except for 10 years while he and his wife Brenda served in Africa as Peace Corps volunteers and for 7 of those years working in technical program development and implementation reducing HIV among high-risk substance using populations.
 Clem and his wife have enjoyed their return back to the US and now living in Washington County.